laccore/feldman/doc/manual.markdown

 A measurement data table must include the following columns:

->		Identity Columns, including Section: see above
+>		Identity Columns: Site, Hole, Core, Tool, Section
->		Depth: total depth of the measurement(s) of the core section, in meters (m).
+>		[Depth Column]: total depth of the measurement(s) of the core section, in meters (m).
+Depths
+>		in the specified column will be used to determine whether a measurement is within a splice interval.

+The Depth Column is selected in the Splice Measurement Data dialog, and can have any name.